Pentagram Rigidity for Centrally Symmetric Octagons: Cylinders in the Positive Part

-\startproof Suppose the backwards end of $\chi$ accumulates on $(1,0,0,1)$.
-By Equation \ref{mir1}, the quantity $a-b$ increases along $\chi$ but remains less than $1$.
+Suppose that the backwards end of $\chi$ accumulates on $(1,0,x,y)$.
+But $a-b$ increases along $\chi$ and remains less than $1$.
 This is an immediate contradiction.
-The same argument, using one of Equation \ref{mir1} or \ref{mir2}, rules out $(0,1,1,0)$ and $(1,0,x,y)$ and $(x,y,1,0)$ as backwards accumulation points.
+The same argument, using $c-d$ in place of $a-b$, rules out and $(x,y,1,0)$.
 Suppose $(0,1,x,y)$ is a backwards accumulation point.
-Since $a-b+c-d>0$ in ${\cal X\/}_+$ we must have $x-y \geq 1$.
+Since we have the inequality $a-b+c-d>0$ in ${\cal X\/}_+$ we must have $x-y \geq 1$.
 But, again, this contradicts the fact that $c-d$ increases along $\chi$ and always satisfies $c-d<1$.
 The same argument rules out $(x,y,0,1)$ as a limit point.
 Lemma \ref{acc} now says that any accumulation point has the claimed form.

-The uniqueness of the backwards accumulation point follows from the characterization of the backwards accumulation points and from the monotonicity of $g_{ab}^*$ and $g_{cd}^*$.
+The uniqueness follows from the characterization of the backwards accumulation points and from the monotonicity of $a-b$ and $c-d$ along $\chi$.
+One final observation.
+Given the nature of the backwards limit point, the quantity $a-b+c-d$ converges to $0$ at the backwards end of $\chi$.

 Suppose that the forward end of $\chi$ accumulates on $(a',0,0,a')$.
-This contradicts the monotonicity of $a-b$ and $c-d$ along $\chi$ and the form of the backwards limit point.
-The same argument rules out $(0,b',b',0)$.
-If $(0,1,x,y)$ is a forward accumulation point, then by monotonicity we would have $a-b<-1$ along $\chi$.
-This is a contradiction.
-The same argument rules out $(x,y,0,1)$.
-Arguments like we have already given rule out $(0,1,1,0)$ and $(1,0,0,1)$.
-Lemma \ref{acc} now says that any accumulation point has the claimed form.
+Then the quantity $a-b+c-d$ converges to $0$ in the forward direction along $\chi$.
+Given the monotonicity of $a-b+c-d$, this is only possible if $a-b+c-d=0$ along $\chi$, a contradiction.
+The same argument rules out a forward limit of $(0,b',b',0)$.
+Another monotonicity argument, as in the backwards case, rules out forward limit points of the form $(0,1,x,y)$ and $(x,y,0,1)$.
+The only choices left are the ones advertised in the statement of this lemma.

-The uniqueness is more subtle here.
-If the uniqueness is false, then really we have a whole continuum of accumulation points.
-By continuity and symmetry we can find a single $G$-curve having accumulation points $(1,0,x_1,y_1)$ and $(1,0,x_2,y_2)$ with $x_1,y_1,x_2,y_2>0$.
-But then the monotonicity implied by Equations \ref{mir2} and \ref{mir22} says that $g_{cd}$ and $g_{cd}^*$ both are finite and coincide on these points.
-This forces the points to coincide. \endproof
+For forward uniqueness, note that $g_{ab}$ and $g_{cd}$ (being monotone increasing and bounded from above by $2$) and $g_{ab}^*$ and $g_{cd}^*$ (being monotone decreasing and bounded from below by $-2$) have forward limits along $\chi$.
+These limits uniquely specify $(1,0,x,y)$ or $(x,y,1,0)$.
+If {\it both\/} $(1,0,x,y)$ and $(x,y,1,0)$ are forward limits, then $\chi$ bounces back and forth repeatedly while exiting every compact subset of ${\cal X\/}_+$, forcing an impossible continuum of limit points. \endproof